ak-gupta/nbaspa/docs/_model/modelfit.rst

 |               |                |                             | | stopping [*]_                  |
 +---------------+----------------+-----------------------------+----------------------------------+

+The datasets will be stratified by season and by the target to ensure that the models are being built on representative data.

 .. [*] We will use `early stopping <https://xgboost.readthedocs.io/en/latest/python/python_intro.html#early-stopping>`_
        to determine the number of boosting rounds for the model.